- What is your department's philosophy?

 - I sent my official GRE or TOEFL scores but it still says they haven’t been received on my application status page.
 Should I resend them?

-- What happens if my official GRE/TOEFL scores or official transcripts arrive after the application deadline?
+- What happens if my official GRE/TOEFL scores arrive after the application deadline?

 - Some of my letters of recommendation might arrive after the deadline.
 Is this ok?